-I’m reposting this reflection from December 2009 when Keri and I visited Alcatraz. -JB
+I’m reposting this reflection from December 2009 when Keri and I visited Alcatraz around Christmas time. -JB

 We visited the famous maximum security prison at Alcatraz last night.
 If you’ve never been, here’s the scoop.
 The prison was active during the 40s, 50s and early 60s before closing due to budget cuts and wear and tear.
 It was the place where the worst of the worst criminals were sent and housed such famous criminals as Al “Scarface” Capone, “Machine Gun” Kelly and others of the American gangstar era.